suzaku-network/suzaku-core/docs/rewardsNativeToken.md

 * **Uptime source**
    * From `UptimeTracker`.
 For epoch `e`, `operatorUptimePerEpoch[e][op]` is the arithmetic mean of the uptimes of all active validators for `op` in `e`.
+   * Uses `middleware.getOperatorValidationIDs(op)` to get all historical validationIDs, then filters by validator start/end times to find validators active during the epoch.
    * Units: seconds.
+   * **Write-once guard**: `computeOperatorUptimeAt` can only be called once per (epoch, operator).
+Subsequent calls revert with `UptimeTracker__OperatorUptimeAlreadySet`.
+This prevents manipulation after node removals.
    * Guard: if `operatorUptimePerEpoch[e][op] < minRequiredUptime` then `rawShare = 0` for all classes for that operator in `e`.

 * **Per operator, per class**